ManiVaultStudio/.github/profile/README.md

 ManiVault Studio is a flexible and extensible open-source visual analytics framework for analyzing high-dimensional data.

-Visit our [Website](https://www.manivault.studio/) for more information, downloads, documentation, and more!
+Visit our [Website](https://www.manivault.studio/) for more information, such as downloads, documentation, and more!

-Get started as a user by downloading the Installer:
+Get started using ManiVault Studio by downloading the Installer

 [![Button Icon]][Link]